An explanation of the different meanings of the English phrasal verb 'bring up' from a native speaker, with lots of example sentences

 Separable? | Yes |

-'Bring up' is used is commonly used in its literal sense by native speakers as it is merely the verb 'to bring' with the directional element of up ↑.
-So, this would typically be used when someone is upstairs in a house or building or in a higher physical position the person who they are talking to and they want someone to bring them something up to where they are.
+This application is typically used when someone is upstairs in a house or building or in a higher physical position than the person who they are talking to and they want him or her to bring them something.

 I think this literal meaning is quite easy and straightforward to understand, so we'll move on to the next meanings but before we go, here are a couple of examples to illustrate usage....